 North Okanagan Hospice Society relies on our partners: Interior Health Authority, the Province of British Columbia and the residents of the North Okanagan to provide end-of-life care services.
 Working together with our partners, we strive to achieve excellence in the delivery of quality end-of-life care.

-- NOHS is grateful for the ongoing financial support of the Province of BC which includes Interior Health Authority funding and Community Gaming Grants.
+- We are grateful for the ongoing financial support of the Province of BC which includes funding from Interior Health Authority and the Ministry of Health.

 Operational Expense Notes:

 - Paid staff members include: management, care staff, support staff and administrative/finance staff.
 Total wage costs are approximately $2.04M per year or 80% of total costs.